 We have two tours for you to choose from for your snorkeling trip – 5-Hour Beat the Crowd and 4-Hour Kealakekua Bay Snorkeling Tour.
 Both go to the legendary snorkel spot in front of the Captain Cook Monument, inside of Kealakekua Bay.
 Both are on the famous Zodiac rafts.
 The rafts are small, fast, and get you places the other tour boats can’t.
 We love the experience of the rafts and the crew that will be with you.
-Captain Zodiac is Hawaii’s original rafting company and they have been doing this for 45 years.
-Their reviews are impeccable.
+Watch Jordan’s experience in the video below!

 If a power rafting snorkel tour isn’t your thing, try a guided or DIY kayak and snorkeling tour of Kealakekua Bay.

 Kona Snorkeling – Beat the Crowd Tour

 This is the same great tour as the award-winning four-hour AM or PM adventure, but it is timed to allow you to snorkel with fewer people at the bay!
 Kealakekua Bay is the best place to snorkel on the Big Island of Hawaii.
 With its crystal-clear, calm waters, guests to the Big Island naturally gravitate there.

 Given the number of people in the bay in the early morning or late afternoon, Captain Zodiac has designed this Kona snorkel tour to fall between those times, hence “beating the crowd.”